 Moreover, we can now see that the SEB Revival outbreak and the NTBs jet outbreak typically occur only months apart, much closer in time than was previously thought.
-So this sharpens the definition of the Global Upheaval.
-We now see that most clear examples involved a NTC-D outbreak, which often occurred within just months before or after the SEB Revival outbreak (1970, 1975, 1990, 2007).
-In contrast, two 'classical' global upheavals (1928-29, 1938-39) now look unusual in that the NTBs outbreaks displayed NTC-C only (there was no orange colour, so probably no NTC-D outbreak), and started more than a year after the SEB Revival outbreak [ref.5].
+This sharpens the definition of the global upheaval.
+We now see that most clear examples involved an NTC-D outbreak, which often occurred just months before or after the SEB Revival outbreak (1970, 1975, 1990, 2007).
+In contrast, two 'classical' global upheavals (1928-'29, 1938-'39) now look unusual in that the NTBs outbreaks displayed NTC-C only (there was no orange colour, so probably no NTC-D outbreak), and started more than a year after the SEB Revival outbreak.5

-Similarities between Revivals of the SEB, NEB and NTB
+Similarities between Revivals of the SEB, NEB & NTB

-Revivals of the SEB, NEB and NTB not only have a tendency to occur close in time, they also involve surprisingly similar physical processes, according to recent understanding -- in spite of the apparent differences between them.
-The SEB and NTB outbreaks both start with a convective upsurge which can rise up from a deep level (probably the hypothetical water cloud layer) only when special conditions prevail in the cloud-top layer; and a similar process may be involved in NEB expansion events.
-The cycles in these three belts have recently been compared by Fletcher [ref.25].
-Moreover, the Great White Spot storms on Saturn seem to be similar. [refs.30-34]
+Revivals of the SEB, NEB and NTB not only have a tendency to occur close in time, but according to recent understanding they also involve surprisingly similar physical processes - in spite of the apparent differences between them.
+The SEB and NTB outbreaks both start with a convective upsurge which can rise up from a deep level (probably the hypothetical water cloud layer) only when special conditions prevail in the cloud-top layer; a similar process may be involved in NEB expansion events.
+The cycles in these three belts have recently been compared by Fletcher (2017).25 Moreover, the Great White Spot storms on Saturn seem to be similar.^{30-34}

-In more detail, the Fade-Revival cycles of the SEB, NTB, and NEB show the following similarities.
+In more detail, the Fade-Revival cycles of the SEB, NTB and NEB show the following similarities.